Persian famine of 1917–1919: Contemporary perceptions

 In recent years, the famine has been subject to conspiracy theories, polarization and historical revisionism in Iran.
 Much of the controversy is about the death toll and root causes, and lack of sufficient data on this period has been described as the "principal driver" for it.

-The official website of Ali Khamenei, Iran's supreme leader, published an article in 2015 asserting the view that the famine was a deliberate act of genocide committed by the British, whose documents have been intentionally wiped out in a cover-up attempt.
+The official website of Ali Khamenei, then Iran's supreme leader, published an article in 2015 asserting the view that the famine was a deliberate act of genocide committed by the British, whose documents have been intentionally wiped out in a cover-up attempt.

 The British Broadcasting Corporation (BBC) produced and aired a documentary on the famine, which was condemned by conservatives in Iran as a ploy to minimise British role and underline the feebleness of Iran.